Vince Paras: Paras vs. Kyoguchi I

-Return to light flyweight
+Return to light-flyweight

 Paras vs. Taconing

-In an attempt to gain a world-title shot at light flyweight, Paras fought fellow world-ranked Filipino, #1 WBC ranked and experienced Jonathan Taconing for Taconing's WBC International light flyweight belt at Elorde Sports Complex on 22 September 2018, Taconing would prevail victorious with a dominant unanimous decision in an exciting no-quarters blow-by-blow 12-round clash.
+In an attempt to gain a world-title shot at light-flyweight, Paras fought fellow world-ranked Filipino, #1 WBC ranked, Jonathan Taconing, for his WBC International light-flyweight belt at Elorde Sports Complex on 22 September 2018, Taconing would prevailed by unanimous decision.

 Flyweight

 Signed to Sanman Promotions

-Prior to the defeat against Taconing, Paras won against veterans Reymark Taday and Vincent Bautista, both via stoppage, both in 2019, in 2020, Paras was not able to fight due to COVID 19 pandemic, but in 2021, Sanman Promotions signed Vince Paras in a promotional deal.
+Paras signed a promotional deal with Sanman Promotions in 2021.

-Paras defeated Reymark Taday on their rematch on 5 February 2022, which was also Paras' first bout since his inactivity starting September 2019.
+Paras defeated Reymark Taday by third round corner retirement on 5 February 2022, which was his first bout since September 2019.

 Paras vs. Paradero I

-On 4 April 2022, Paras was set to battle WBA (Regular) and WBA (Super) mini flyweight title challenger Robert Paradero in a 110 pounds catchweight clash in Sanman Promotions' "Bubble Series" IX, their fight would be taking place on 26 April 2022, their clash ended in a split draw with judges scoring respectively: 96-94 Paradero, 98-92 Paras and 95-95 even, both of them posted their first draw of their careers respectively, both of them uninterested in a rematch.
+Paras fought WBA (Regular) and WBA (Super) mini-flyweight title challenger, Robert Paradero, in a 110 pounds catchweight bout in Sanman Promotions' "Bubble Series" IX on 26 April 2022.
+The fight ended in a split draw with judges scoring respectively: 96-94 Paradero, 98-92 Paras and 95-95 even.

-On 24 August 2022, Paras took on Jovanie Tagusi and won via 1st round corner retirement.
+On 24 August 2022, Paras took on Jovanie Tagusi and won via first round corner retirement.

 Paras vs. Paradero II

 Despite both of them bowing to not have a rematch, they still made a rematch in 9 Oct 2022 at BF Homes Gym, Parañaque, Philippines for the vacant WBA Asia South Flyweight title, Paras won via unanimous decision.

-Paras would fight Japanese prospect Ayumu Hanada on 13 May 2023 at Okada Manila and won via decision unanimously, after being announced as the winner, Paras made a unique move of hugging the round girl which turned into a nation-wide boxing clout.
+Paras fought Ayumu Hanada on 13 May 2023 at Okada Manila and won via unanimous decision.
+After being announced as the winner, Paras made a unique move of hugging the round girl.

 Paras vs. Ishizawa

-In 12 Oct 2023, Paras fought up-and-comer Japanese top-caliber Kai Ishizawa at Ariake Arena, Tokyo, Paras edged out Ishizawa via split decision, marking his second Japanese victim, Paras later hugged the round girl again after prevailing, which would make the move seem like a traditional post-fight instinct.
+On 12 October 2023, Paras fought Kai Ishizawa at Ariake Arena, Tokyo, He won via split decision.
+Paras later hugged the round girl again after prevailing.

 Paras vs. Kyoguchi II

-Paras would try to redeem his lost from Kyoguchi and they had a rematch at Incheon, South Korea on 11 May 2024, Paras was able to avenge his loss against Kyoguchi and won via unanimous decision, marking his third Japanese victim, although some say Kyoguchi got robbed, he again continued his tradition by embracing the round girl after victory.
+Paras would try to redeem his loss to Kyoguchi in a rematch at Incheon, South Korea, on 11 May 2024.
+Paras won via unanimous decision.
+He again continued his tradition by embracing the round girl after victory.

+Paras vs. Thawornkham

+With the vacant IBF Pan Pacific super-flyweight title up for grabs, Paras faced Sarawut Thawornkham at Venue 88 in General Santos City, Phillipnes, on 29 June 2025.
+He won by stoppage in the fourth round.

+Paras vs. Malajika

+Paras challenged IBO super-flyweight champion Ricardo Malajika at Emperors Palace in Kempton Park, South Africa, on 29 November 2025, losing via unanimous decision.